WHAT WE DO

 About Project Access

 Founded in 1996, Project Access is a ground-breaking healthcare volunteer initiative providing access to comprehensive medical care for low-income uninsured Buncombe and Madison County residents.
-We are now partnering with organizations in McDowell, Mitchell and Yancey counties to provide access to speciality care.
 More than 2,500 individuals receive healthcare through Project Access annually.
 The WCMS Project Access model has been replicated all over the country, with similar programs operated by organizations in over 30 states.

 Project Access celebrated its 25th anniversary in 2021 and made a video about the program.
 Watch the video in English here and in Spanish here and learn more about the program, its impact and some of the people who have helped make it successful!